 As the resource database is read-only and not visible to users, it does not require any user intervention.
-If you wish to back up this database, just make a file backup of mssqlsystemresource.mdf and mssqlsystemresource.ldf files, save it, and take double care not to update it on any instance of SQL Server running with a different version of SP or CU levels, as it might cause unexpected issues.
+If you wish to include back up resource database in your High Availability or Disaster Recovery planning, just make a file backup of mssqlsystemresource.mdf and mssqlsystemresource.ldf files after stopping SQL Server Services (SQL Server service won’t allow to copy the files while SQL Server Service is up and running) and Save it in a secure location.
+Take double care not to update it on any instance of SQL Server running with a different version of SP or CU levels, as it might cause unexpected issues.

 Distribution Database in SQL Server

 The distribution system database is the heart of Replication.
-It is created during the Replication setup with the help of either Configure Distribution Wizard or Create Publication Wizard.
-We described the processes in detail in the previous article about SQL Server Transactional Replication Internals.
+Users can create or configure distribution database as part of Replication setup with the help of either Configure Distribution Wizard or Create Publication Wizard.
+We described the distribution database creation steps in detail as part of my previous article about SQL Server Transactional Replication Internals.

 Recommended Practices for Distribution Database

 Since the distribution database is essential for the Replication functionality, we should implement the following practices:

 - Move the distribution database Data and Log files to the drive with good IOPS to avoid distribution performance issues.

 - Configure the Initial File Size and Autogrowth properties of the distribution database to a better value to avoid fragmentation issues.